 The study Anti-Inflammatory Effects of Ethanol Extract of Lion’s Mane Medicinal Mushroom, Hericium erinaceus (Agaricomycetes), in Mice with Ulcerative Colitis “investigated the anti-inflammatory activity of ethanol extracts of Hericium erinaceus in the inflammatory bowel disease (IBD) model.”

 “Mechanistically, HEEE ameliorated colitis not only by suppressing the production of inflammatory mediators including tumor necrosis factor-α, interleukin (IL)-1β, and IL-6 in colon tissues but also by adjusting the production of nitric oxide, malondialdehyde, and superoxide dismutase in serum to suppress the oxidative stress.
 These results suggest that HEEE can be applied as a protective agent in the treatment of IBDs.”

 There are many other benefits of lion’s mane mushrooms to share but we will stick with those main three studies for today.
 We will be sure to update this information with more research and new studies, so stay tuned.

 And if you would like to incorporate lion’s mane mushrooms into your world, learn more about our lion’s mane extract and buy today.
-And if you want to grow lion’s mane at home, here are options for sawdust spawn, grain spawn, and plug spawn.
-You can also pick up a lion’s mane grow kit here!
+And if you want to grow lion’s mane at home, then read on for some exciting information.

 - Antioxidant and Anti-Osteoporotic Activities of Aromatic Compounds and Sterols from Hericium erinaceum.